alicedapp/AliceX/README.md

 2. cd into the repository and run `yarn` or `npm install` depending if you are using either.

+3. run `git submodule init && git submodule update` to install the ios directory

 ### iOS
+4. run `cd ios && pod install`
+5. Open the `AliceX.xcworkspace` file in xcode
+6.

 `COMING SOON`
-3. `./install.ios.sh`
+4. `./install.ios.sh`
-4. Run the project in Xcode. 🎉
+5. Run the project in Xcode. 🎉

 ### Android
 `COMING SOON`
-3. `./install.android.sh`
+4. `./install.android.sh`
-4. Run the project in Android Simulator. 🎉
+5. Run the project in Android Simulator. 🎉

 # Building your app in Alice
 Now this is the juicy stuff.
 Hopefully you navigated through that setup process with ease because of one of two reasons